 I love this bread!
 My mother has been making this Italian easter bread for years and years – since I was a little girl.
 I always looked forward to it around Easter.
-To this day, it’s still a special tradition during the Easter season along with other specialities such as Easter pie and Italian rice pie, which I hope to post about one of these years.
+To this day, it’s still a special tradition during the Easter season along with other specialities such as Easter pie and Italian rice pie.

 Much like other traditional Italian recipes, every family has their own recipe for Easter bread.
 But, overall, it is similar: a yellowish, sweet bread that is similar to brioche or challah, but sweeter.